Saint-logo3.png

 • All participants had completed the task easily and quickly.
 They didn’t have issues with getting the task done.

-• The participants were focused on the task so they didn’t apply their usual shopping behavior.
+• The participants were focused on the task, so they didn’t apply their usual shopping behavior.

 • Participants identified the knit cardigan by image first, then the description name, to make sure before clicking on it.